What is the Capitalization Table?

 Sample Cap Table Build from our Course on VC Investments

-Included in this two-hour course is not only a comprehensive walk-through of the VC deal process, but several exercises to construct a capitalization tables such as the one shown above.
+Included in this two-hour course is not only a comprehensive walk-through of the VC deal process but several exercises to construct a capitalization table such as the one shown above.
 More advanced features such as option pools, convertible debt, multiple investors, and liquidation preferences will be introduced, which will be very applicable to anyone interested in a career in venture capital.